PatrickJS/angular-intercom/README.md

 # angular-intercom [![Build Status](https://travis-ci.org/gdi2290/angular-intercom.png?branch=master)](https://travis-ci.org/gdi2290/angular-intercom)
 An Angular.js wrapper for Intercom.io providing a simple and familiar API for Angular Developer.
 I also added a asynchronous loading option <code>$intercomProvider.asyncLoading(true)</code> to allow anyone to quickly drop in and start using Intercom.
+This is great for startups who need a quick and easy way to interact with their customers

 #How do I add this to my project?